Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Review of the Effective Patch Model and Order Parameters

 Finally, the nematic CDW is characterized by an order parameter of the form $(\Delta_{AB},\Delta_{BC},\Delta_{CA})=(\Delta,i\Delta',i\Delta'),$ with $\Delta,\Delta'\in \mathbb{R}.$ This nematic phase, denoted NLCBO, has coexisting LCO and CBO as shown in Fig. \ref{fig_NLCBO}(f).
 NLCBO breaks two of three mirror planes, reducing the rotational symmetry from $C_6$ to $C_2.$ Various other possibilities for $(\Delta_{AB},\Delta_{BC},\Delta_{CA})$ are allowed by symmetry \cite{Feng2021PRB}, but do not appear as free-energy minima within our calculations.
-The identification of this particular phase structure is justified in Sec. \ref{phaseD9x9}.
+The identification of this particular phase structure is justified in Sec. \ref{phaseD9x9}, and has been predicted previously under the name $2\mathbf{Q}-1\mathbf{Q}$ order \cite{Christensen2022}.

 A useful quantity for characterizing the various orders is the total phase $\Phi\equiv \phi_1+\phi_2+\phi_3$ (mod $2\pi$), where the $\phi_i$ correspond to the complex phases of the order parameters, i.e. $\Delta_{AB}=|\Delta_{AB}|e^{i\phi_1},$ $\Delta_{BC}=|\Delta_{BC}|e^{i\phi_2},$ $\Delta_{CA}=|\Delta_{CA}|e^{i\phi_3}.$ In all ordered states obtained in this paper, $\Phi=0$ or $\pi.$ The $\Phi=0$ phases are CBO$+$ and LCBO$-,$ while the $\Phi=\pi$ phases are CBO$-,$ LCBO$+,$ and NLCBO.
 We emphasize that $\Phi$ does \textit{not} serve as an indicator of TRSB, which is instead encoded in a non-vanishing expectation value of the current-density operator through the individual $\phi_i.$ In particular, for the real-ordered phases (CBO$\pm$), $\Phi$ simply encodes the sign of the gauge-invariant product $\Delta_{AB} \Delta_{BC} \Delta_{CA},$ and does not imply TRSB.